The In-Laws (2003 film)

 The In-Laws is a 2003 American action comedy film starring Michael Douglas, Albert Brooks, Robin Tunney, Ryan Reynolds and Candice Bergen.
 The film is a remake of the 1979 cult classic of the same name.
 Scenes for the 2003 film were shot on location in Chicago.
-The film was a box office failure and received mixed to negative reviews.
+The film was released by Warner Bros.
+Pictures on May 23, 2003 and was a box office failure and received mixed to negative reviews.

 Plot

 Steve Tobias is an undercover agent of the CIA whose son, Mark, is marrying Melissa Peyser.
 Her father is mild-mannered foot doctor, Jerry Peyser.
 When the two families meet for dinner, Peyser stumbles on to Steve Tobias' secret operation as Tobias tries to set up a deal to sell a Russian submarine, the Olga, to an arms smuggler in France as bait to catch arms smugglers.
 As Peyser's incidental involvement increases, he is suspected by the FBI of being part of a seemingly malicious deal.
 Peyser does not want to be involved in the deal or with Tobias' family but is either dragged in against his will or tricked into participating in wild escapades with Tobias.
 The two future fathers-in-law end up dodging bullets, jumping off buildings, and stealing jets together as they attempt to avoid capture by the FBI.
 After the wedding reception ends with a last chase scene, they are finally left alone with only their children and wives to have a quiet marriage ceremony, presided over by the FBI agent who was chasing them.